Elium/mighty-http-layer/README.md

 ## Installation

 NodeJS is required.
-Use the folling commands to bootstrap your application :
+Use the following commands to bootstrap your application :

 - `npm install`
 - `npm run typings`